 Whatever your reason for considering treatment, know that you should expect hard work and an emotional experience should you go ahead with it.
 Marriage counseling statistics aside, you cannot go in with expectations of a perfect marriage coming out.
 You and your partner will be required to honestly assess your relationship and make mature decisions regarding it.

-If you have any questions about New Jersey family law, call The Law Offices of Peter Van Aulen at (201) 845- 7400 today, for a free consultation.
+If you have any questions about New Jersey family law, call The Law Offices of Peter Van Aulen at (201) 845- 7400 today, for a consultation.